Maradox/osmdroid-wiki/Tile-Caching.md

 When osmdroid downloads tiles, if the tile cannot be stored to disk, it will not be displayed to the user.
 Osmdroid needs a location that's writable for storing the tile cache.
 The location is determined by OpenStreetMapsTileProviderConstants.TILE_BASE_PATH.
 Android is strange in terms of storage locations.

+## Downloaded tiles expire

+Per the usage policy of just about every tile source, we do our best to honor the "expires" flag set on all downloaded tiles.
+This is handled differently for both tile writers.

+ - TileWriter (disk storage) - not supported
+ - SqlTileWriter (database storage) - at start up, database size is checked against OpenStreetMapTileProviderConstants.
+Tiles that are expired are the first to removed from the database.
+If needed (we are past the maximum size), additional tiles are removed (sorted by the tiles that will expire first).

+The default cache expiration date is now + 1 week's time.

+## Handling low disk space

+Version 5.6 adds a number of new features to help you manage free disk space.
+IFilesystemCache now provides methods to remove a specific tile, check the existence of a tile, purge the entire cache, get the current row count, and some methods to help convert old file system caches into the newer sqlite cache.

 ## Changes in versions of osmdroid

 | Version | Behavioral Changes